Julia Bramante

 Treasurer

-Mary Beth Koza has been a member of D-CHAS since 1986 and has served as the division’s treasurer for the last two years.
-She is a CHAS Fellow, member of the ACS Committee on Science and the Chair Elect of the NC Local Section of the ACS.
+Mary Beth Koza has been a member of D-CHAS since 1986 and has served as the division’s treasurer for the last six years.
+She is a CHAS Fellow, member of the ACS Committee on Science and the Past -Chair of the NC Local Section of the ACS.